KSDaemon/WampAPI-Specification/spec/specification.md

 | name            | `string`  | **REQUIRED**.
 The name of the parameter.
 Parameter names are *case sensitive*.
 The `name` field MUST correspond to a template expression occurring within the action URI String.
 See [Uri templating](#WAMP-Uri-Templating) for further information.                                                                                                                                                         |
 | description     | `string`  | A brief description of the parameter.
 This could contain examples of use.
 [CommonMark syntax][CommonMark syntax] MAY be used for rich text representation.                                                                                                                                                                                                                                                   |

+As parameters may be used only in URI, their type is always `string`.
+But in practice parameters may be of any type that can be cast to string.

 ##### Parameter Object Examples

 ```json